Edison New Jersey

 Other private schools in Edison include Lakeview School (for children ages 3–21 with disabilities),[197] Our Lady of Peace School and Wardlaw-Hartridge School (Pre-K–12, founded in 1882).[198]

 In 1998, the Huaxia Edison Chinese School, which teaches in Simplified Chinese on Sunday afternoons, was established in Thomas Jefferson Middle School, subsequently relocating to Herbert Hoover Middle School.
 Huaxia currently resides in Edison High School.
 However, many families from Taiwan send their children to Edison Chinese School, located at John Adams Middle School, or Tzu Chi, located at Woodrow Wilson Middle School.
 These schools both teach Traditional Chinese.
 J.P.
-Stevens High School offers Mandarin Chinese and Hindi as an elective language for students who are interested in learning it.
+Stevens High School offers Mandarin Chinese and Standard Hindi as an elective language for students who are interested in learning it.

 Rutgers University's Livingston campus is located on the former Camp Kilmer, partially located in Edison.[201]